How much does carpet cleaning cost?Get a free quote now

 The look on your partners’ face when you mess up the carpet like a rookie

-So if all goes well, you're still look at a minimum of $70 to clean your carpets yourself - and that's almost as much as what some professional carpet cleaners will charge!
-And while we're mainly talking about carpet cleaning prices here, you should also think about your time and what that's worth.
-A job that might take a professional cleaner two hours, could easily take you twice as long.
+So if all goes well, you’re still look at a minimum of $70 to clean your carpets yourself - and that’s almost as much as what some carpet cleaners charge!
+And while we’re mainly talking about carpet cleaning prices here, you should also think about your time and what that’s worth.
+A job that might take a professional 2 hours, could easily take you twice as long.

 How to create your first carpet cleaning task